Risk management in the use of published statistical results for policy decisions: The implementer's decision problem

-In order to make an implementation decision, ideally, the implementer would make their own determination of reliability by answering three questions about the published statistical results: \begin{enumerate} \item[\textbf{Q1}:] Are the models and methods appropriate for the data generating process studied by the researcher? \item[\textbf{Q2}:] Were the methods applied correctly? \item[\textbf{Q3}:] How do the statistical results generalize to the implementation population? \end{enumerate} Answering Q1 requires access to the data, knowledge of the data collection process, and expertise in both the subject matter and statistical methods.
+In order to make an implementation decision, ideally, the implementer would make their own determination of reliability by answering three questions about the published statistical results: (Q1) Are the models and methods appropriate for the data generating process studied by the researcher?
+(Q2) Were the methods applied correctly?
+(Q3) How do the statistical results generalize to the implementation population?
+Answering Q1 requires access to the data, knowledge of the data collection process, and expertise in both the subject matter and statistical methods.
 Q2 requires access to the data and knowledge of the analytical steps used to produce the statistical results.
 This includes understanding computer code in whichever language it was written.
 Q1 and Q2 are prerequisites for answering Q3.
 Q3 additionally requires knowledge of statistical theory and knowledge of the implementation population.

 The implementer faces a cost in attempting to answer Q1--Q3.
 For example, Q1 and Q3 might require the implementer to obtain a Ph.D.-level understanding of statistics or machine learning while Q2 might require learning a new programming language.\footnote{\emph{Implementer} loosely refers to an individual or an organization.
 Someone within an implementing organization would have to obtain Ph.D.-level understanding or learn a programming language.
-Alternatively, the organization would have to hire someone with this knowledge.} Some information is unavailable to the implementer at any cost.
+Alternatively, the organization would have to hire someone with this knowledge.} Answering Q2 might also require paid access and training in computing environments like a secure data enclave (for example, Centers for Medicare and Medicaid Services' Virtual Research Data Center) or high-performance computing (for example, Amazon Elastic Compute Cloud).

+Some information is unavailable to the implementer at any cost.
 In answering Q1, even if a researcher shares their data, the implementer cannot observe the already-completed data collection process.
-For example, randomization failures in an experiment are not observable in the data.
+For example, randomization failures in an experiment are not directly observable in the data.
 Data manipulation is also unobservable: an implementer cannot determine from the data alone whether some cases were modified, omitted, or imputed.

 When the implementer is limited in their ability to learn the reliability of a researcher's statistical results, the implementer could consider the reliability as a realization from the distribution of reliability in the population of researchers.
 Learning this distribution requires the implementer to find an unbiased and sufficiently large sample of replicated results.
 If none exists, the implementer must perform the replication studies.
 As such, the implementer's cost to learn the distribution may far exceed the cost to directly investigate the reliability of the published results.
 The cost to learn this distribution may even exceed the cost to implement the policy itself.